TITLE Executive Director of Alumni Relations

 13. Manages funds by planning, developing and exercising approval authority for expenditures in two separate budgets, the Office of Alumni Relations and the Homecoming Committee.

-The Executive Director of Alumni Relations reports to the Vice President for University Advancement and supervises the Assistant Directors of Alumni Activities, secretarial staff, and a graduate assistant.
+The Executive Director of Alumni Relations reports to the Vice President for University Advancement and supervises the Associate and Assistant Directors of Alumni Activities, administrative support staff, and a graduate assistant.

 OFFICE OF HUMAN RESOURCES